-B. Discuss 5 reasonable nursing interventions each with a sound rationale for the 5 priority problems you have identified.
-Each intervention must directly relate to the identified problem.
-Each rationale must include underlying physiology and/or pathophysiology.
+B. Discuss 5 reasonable nursing interventions and 5 sound rationales for each problem.
+Every intervention must directly relate to the identified problem, every rationale must include underlying physiology and/or pathophysiology.
 (12 marks for each problem that has: 5 appropriate interventions and 5 detailed rationale)